-You can also stay connected online through our school website and Twitter feed @DDenisonss.
-Some classrooms also have google classrooms, blogs, Twitter feeds, YouTube channels or Instagram accounts to help you stay connected.
+You can also stay connected online through our school website, and Twitter feed.
+Some classrooms also have google classrooms to help you stay connected.
 Your child's teacher will provide more information.

 In addition, you can follow Board news and updates through: